 Soft, beautiful colors are easy to achieve by adding pigment to gypsum plasters.
 The basic formula is calculated by weight.
 To obtain colored gypsum plaster, Ochers and pigments can be added in ratio to the dry weight of the plaster itself.
-The amount used will depend upon the depth of tint desired and whether the pigment is a natural one or a manufactured Oxide.
-To determine how much pigment to add, follow these guidelines:
+The amount used will depend upon the depth of tint desired and whether the pigment is a natural one or a manufactured one.
+To determine how much pigment to add, choose a pigment from one of our Categories and follow these guidelines:

 It cannot be stressed enough the need to do sample testing for your colors.
 It is important to:

 For batch to batch consistency, ratios should always be determined by weight rather than volume as pigment is like flour and the weight of any volume measurement can differ.
 It is also important to make sure that a sample has completely dried to see the truest color.
 After adequate drying time, test for any moisture in the sample by holding your hand or cheek against it.
 Moisture will feel cool to the touch.
 If a small sample board is created, move it around to different locations to see how the color looks in different light.
 It may look different in one room from another.
 Part of the beauty of pigment in plaster is how it changes with the changing light.